-Any words that fall on all of these lists will of course be good to use.
+Any words that fall on all of these lists will, of course, be good to use.
 Create a refined list with all the words that span the three lists, as well as any other words you think might be highly valued for your readers.
-This last part will take a bit of guess work and intuition on your part.
-It’s not an exact science, but aim for quantity over quality.
+This last part will take a bit of guesswork and intuition on your part.
+It’s not an exact science but aims for quantity over quality.

 With your keyword list in hand, what you’ll want to do is integrate the keywords into your blurb/synopsis.
-Readers will perform searches, and because your keywords were thoughtfully chosen and added to you book description, they’ll find your listing coming up in the search results, ultimately leading to a sale.
+Readers will perform searches, and because your keywords were thoughtfully chosen and added to your book description, they’ll find your listing coming up in the search results, ultimately leading to a sale.
 Apart from using the right keywords to draw in readers, you’ll also need to craft a compelling blurb.
-Weave in the keywords as they make sense, and if need be write new material to incorporate keywords you deem too valuable to exclude.
-Check out this post for some advice on synopsis writing for self-published authors – Writing your blurb/synopsis
+Weave in the keywords as they make sense, and if need be, you should write new material to incorporate keywords you deem too valuable to exclude.

 Conscientious and careful application of keywords can do wonders to boost the discoverability of your book.
 Help your readers, grow your sales, and enjoy the success a little bit of market research and keyword application can bring!